 The greatest thing about 5E is house ruling and game modding isn’t a side thing.
-It’s baked in and assumed.
-I truly believe the reason why much of 5E is so simple, is because of how easy it is to twist and bend it into your own game.
+It’s baked in to the system.
+I truly believe the reason why much of 5E is so simple, is because of how easy it is for a Dungeon Master to twist and bend it into their own.

 Tip 1: Fluff should have mechanical effects

 Fluff for the sake of fluff is nice, but when overused can make it feel as though a player’s choices are largely irrelevant except to alter story descriptors.
-If a player says I shoot my bow at the trolls eye and you have them roll a simple attack, and it hits but the eye is either unaffected or has no mechanical benefit.
-It’s disappointing.
+If a player says I shoot my bow at the trolls eye and you have them roll a simple attack.
+If It hits but the eye is unharmed or has no mechanical benefit, it’s disappointing.
 However, letting a simple attack cause a status effect can also be too powerful and easily abused.
 Luckily you have many tools at your disposal to rationalize the action.